 -Patients should be advised to never share pen with another person, even if the needle is changed; patients should understand that sharing needles or syringes with another person carries a risk for transmission of blood-borne pathogens

--Patients should be instructed to always check labels before dosing to prevent mix-ups between this drug and other injectable diabetes medicinal products.
+-Patients should be instructed to always check labels before dosing to prevent mix-ups between this drug and other injectable diabetes products.

 -Patients should understand that this drug is administered once a day, at any time of the day, preferably at the same time each day; if a dose is missed, they should wait until the next scheduled dose, if more than 3 days have elapsed since the last dose, they should contact their health care professional for guidance.

 -Patients should be instructed on glucose monitoring, proper injection technique, and the management of hypoglycemia and hyperglycemia.

 -Patients should be instructed to check blood sugar prior to driving a car or operating machinery.

 -Patients should be instructed to seek medical advice during periods of stress, such as fever, trauma, infection, or surgery as medical management of diabetes may change.

--Patients should be aware of the potential for gastrointestinal reactions and take measures to ensure adequate fluid intake to avoid dehydration and to seek medical advice for persistent and severe events.
+-Patients should be aware of the potential for gastrointestinal reactions and take measures to ensure adequate fluid intake to avoid dehydration; patients should be instructed to seek medical advice for persistent and severe events.